bthornton191/adams_bin_converter/README.md

 ```bash
 > python -m adams_bin_converter file1.bin
 ```
+> Note: The newly created command file will be named after the model contained by the .bin file.
+> If the .bin file contains **multiple models** then the program will create muiltiple .cmd files.

+### Letting the script find that path to the correct mdi.bat file based on the .bin file version \***NEW**\*
+In order for this to work you must tell the script where all of your adams installations are located (e.g. C:/Program Files/MSC.Software/Adams).
+Adams will look for this location in the following order:
+1. The `ADAMS_INSTALL_DIR` variable at the top of the module
+2. A `ADAMS_INSTALL_DIR` environment variable

 ### Specifying the path to the mdi.bat file as an argument
 There are several options for telling **adams_bin_converter.py** which installation of adams to use.
 The simplest is supplying the path as an argument to the command line interface.
 You can do this